CDCgov/prime-simplereport-site/pages/home.md

     <div class="grid-container">
       <div class="usa-prose">
         <h2 class="font-heading-3 text-primary-darker">
-          Ready to simplify your COVID-19 reporting?
+          Ready to simplify your rapid point-of-care test reporting?
         </h2>
         <p class="usa-intro">If you report to a location where SimpleReport is already set up, you can sign up now.
 If not, join the waitlist and we’ll let you know when SimpleReport is available to you.</p>
       </div>